AbdulKadher-S/SocketStudy/README.md

 4. Networked Games: Online multiplayer games rely on socket programming to facilitate communication between game clients and servers.
 5. RPC mechanisms: which allow processes to execute code on a remote server, often use socket programming for communication.

+## Functions:

+socket() – Used to create a new socket for communication. bind() – Used to attach the socket to an IP address and port number. listen() – Used by the server to wait for incoming connections. accept() – Used to accept a connection request from a client. connect() – Used by the client to establish connection with the server. send() – Used to send data through the socket. recv() – Used to receive data from the socket. close() – Used to terminate the socket connection. sendto() – Used to send data in UDP communication. recvfrom() – Used to receive UDP data along with sender address.

 ## Result:
 Thus the study of Socket Programming Completed Successfully